Author: Lem Chuck Moth

 (MGRV: The Rhade: Tribal Background: Legendary History)

 Their legendary history is divided into five epochs. their recollection of the mammoth indicates that they might be originated from the north.
-Later evidence show no indication whatsoever that Austronesians lived at the Red River Delta where scholars had long speculated that it was the original homeland of all Austronesians and Malayo-Polynesian as postulated by some modern scholars.
-At the contrary, the Darlac Plateau seams to be the place that the Rhade and other Austronesian tribes took off to explore the southern sea.
+No evidences show that they were moving to the Southern part of the Chinese continent where scholars had long speculated that it was the original homeland of all Austronesians and Malayo-Polynesian as postulated by some modern scholars.
+At the contrary, the Darlac Plateau seams to be the place that the Rhade and other northern Austronesian tribemen took off to explore the southern sea.

 The last Rhade epoch included the period of recorded history.
 The Rhade left their original home in the Darlac Plateau in an earlier epoch and by the beginning of the last epoch were living in the islands southeast of Indochina.